4 min read

 When it hits, the goal shifts: move with your body, not against it.
 You don't get to push every day.
 Some days are about not quitting, even if you can't go far.

 Staying in motion doesn't mean distance.
 It means intention.
-A short walk, a stretch, a breath in fresh air β all of it counts.
+A short walk, a stretch, a breath of fresh air.

 Keep flare gear packed: compression, mobility aids, pain kits.
 Ready.
 Non-negotiable.